Juicing for Health and Weight Loss: 5 Super Powerful Tips

 - Start with a watery green vegetable or vegetables-50%: These watery green vegetables should make up 50% of your juice.
 You can use veggies like cucumber, fennel, lettuce or celery or even combine them.

-- Add more nutrient rich veggies-30%: Artichokes, broccoli, avocado, mustard greens, cabbage, beets, wheatgrass, kale, spinach, dandelion greens, chard, collards, etc. These should make up 30% of your juice.
+- Add more nutrient-rich veggies-30%: Artichokes, broccoli, avocado, mustard greens, cabbage, beets, wheatgrass, kale, spinach, dandelion greens, chard, collards, etc. These should make up 30% of your juice.

 - Taste-10%: Try adding herbs; parsley, mint, milk thistle, cilantro or dill.
-Ginger and lemon is great together.
+Ginger and lemon are great together.
 Add fruit but in limitation, you can choose any fruit that you like, strawberries, grapes, mango, banana, orange, cranberries or apple.
 You can also add ground sea salt and pepper.
 I suggest adding lemon with the peel.
 This is the last 10% of your juice.

 - Sweetener-10%: Carrots, raw honey, stevia, molasses, and beetroot.
 To make your juice sweeter, just add more carrots.
 Don't use too much beetroot or raw honey because it is high in sugar.
 They should make up 10% of your juice.
 Read more about honey here.